-The question here is the consistency of state action with the Federal Constitution.
-We have no question decided, or to be decided, by a political branch of government coequal with this Court.
+The question here the consistency of state action with the Federal Constitution.
+We have question decided. no to be decided, or by political branch government coequal with this Court.
 Nor do we risk embarrassment of our government abroad, or grave disturbance at home if we take issue with Tennessee as to the constitutionality of her action here challenged.
-Nor need the appellants, in order to succeed in this action, ask the Court to enter upon policy determinations for which judicially manageable standards are lacking.
-Judicial standards under the Equal Protection Clause are well developed and familiar, and it has been open to courts since the enactment of the Fourteenth Amendment to determine, if on the particular facts they must, that discrimination reflects no policy, but simply arbitrary and capricious action.
+Nor need the appellants, to succeed in order in this action. ask Court the to enter upon policy determinations for which judicially manageable standards are lacking.
+Judicial standards under the Equal Protection Clause are well developed and familiar, and it has been open to courts since the enactment of Fourteenth Amendment to determine, if on particular facts they must, that discrimination reflects no policy, but simply arbitrary and capricious action.